Ferdinand II of Naples: French invasion

-Unlike his father, a man feared for his cruelty and hated by the Neapolitans, he was much loved by the whole population "to be human and benign king" and young man of good customs, qualities that he demonstrated immediately, returning, despite the situation of deep economic crisis, to the legitimate owners the lands unjustly stolen by his father for the construction of the villa of Poggioreale, to the nuns of La Maddalena the convent that Alfonso had expropriated them for the construction of the villa called the Duchesca, and likewise returning freedom to those who for years languished in the unhealthy prisons of the castle.
-Ferrandino remedied in short all the offenses caused over the years by his father and grandfather, but this did not, however, prevent the end of the reign.
-He had also challenged King Charles VIII to a duel to decide in the old fashioned way who should own the kingdom, but the French monarch, knowing the skill of the young Neapolitan, did not want to face it.
+Unlike his father, a man feared for his cruelty and hated by the Neapolitans, Ferrandino was much loved by the whole population "to be human and benign king" and as a young man of good qualities that he demonstrated immediately.
+Despite a deep economic crisis, he returned to their legitimate owners the lands unjustly stolen by his father for the construction of the Villa Poggio Reale and to the nuns of La Maddalena the convent that Alfonso had expropriated from them for the construction of the Villa Duchesca, and he freed many prisoners who for years had languished in the unhealthy prisons of the castle.
+Ferrandino remedied, in short, many of the offenses caused over the years by his father and grandfather.
+He had also challenged King Charles VIII to a duel to decide in the old-fashioned way who should own the kingdom, but the French monarch, knowing the skill of the young Neapolitan, chose not to face him.